 Candice Louisa Daquin is of Sephardi French/Egyptian descent.
-Born in Europe, Daquin work in publishing for The American Embassy and Chamber of Commerce, before immigrating to the American South West to study and become a Psychotherapist, where she has continued writing and editing whilst practicing as a therapist.
+Born in Europe, Daquin worked as Director of Publishing for The American Embassy/Chamber of Commerce, before immigrating to the America to study and become a Psychotherapist, where she has continued writing and editing whilst practicing as a therapist.
 Daquin has worked at Jewish Community Centers and Rape Crisis Centers both in Texas and Ontario, Canada.
 Her area of specialization is adults sexually abused as children.
 Prior to publishing her own poetry collections, Daquin regularly wrote for the poetry periodical Rattle and The Northern Poetry Review.
-Daquin is currently Senior Editor at Indie Blu(e) Publishing, a feminist micro-press.
+Daquin is currently Senior Editor at Indie Blu(e) Publishing, Writer-in-Residence for Borderless Journal where she writes article and a regular column, and Poetry/Art Editor for The Pine Cone Review, a literary magazine.

 Daquin’s poetic work takes its form from the confessional women poets of the 19th and 20th century as well as queer authors writing from the 1950’s onward.
 Her career(s) teaching critical thinking and practicing as a psychotherapist have heavily influenced her work, with explored key themes including, sexual-dysfunction, sexual-abuse, parental-relationships, mental illness and queer-identity.
 Daquin’s work is also significantly imprinted by Audre Lorde, Françoise Sagan, Angela Carter, activist Egyptian physician Nawal El Saadawi, Navdanya seed bank creator/campaigner Vandana Shiva, Pablo Neruda, Israeli PM Golda Mier, Toni Morrison and feminist philosophers bell hooks, Hélène Cixous and Luce Irigaray.